ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### AllowList

-AllowList enables a precompile to enforce permissions on addresses.
-AllowList is not a contract itself, but it's a helper structure to provide control-mechanism to wrapping contracts.
+The AllowList enables a precompile to enforce permissions on addresses.
+The AllowList is not a contract itself, but a helper structure to provide a control mechanism for wrapping contracts.
-It provides a `AllowListConfig` to precompile so that it can take an initial configuration from genesis/upgrade.
+It provides an `AllowListConfig` to the precompile so that it can take an initial configuration from genesis/upgrade.
 It also provides 4 functions to set/read the permissions.
-In this tutorial we used `AllowList` to provide permission control to `HelloWorld` precompile.
+In this tutorial, we used `AllowList` to provide permission control to the `HelloWorld` precompile.
-You can find more information about AllowList interface at [here](../subnets/customize-a-subnet.md#allowlist).
+You can find more information about the AllowList interface [here](../subnets/customize-a-subnet.md#allowlist).

 ## Tutorial